-If you need health insurance, you may be looking for a plan right now.
-But what kind of plan is right for you?
+You may be looking for a health insurance plan right now, but what kind of plan is right for you?
 How much will it cost?
-And when should you sign up?
+When should you sign up?

 Don’t worry—we’ve got answers.
-Before you choose your coverage, here’s what you should know about getting health insurance.
+Before choosing your coverage, here’s what you should know about health insurance.

 Even if you’re in good health, you should still get health insurance.
 Why?
 Because even healthy people need the medical and financial protections that health insurance offers.